-Probability of default ("PD") - defined as the empirically-based best estimate of the long-run average one-year default rate for the rating grade assigned to an obligor, capturing the average default experience for obligors in the rating grade over a mix of economic conditions sufficient to provide a reasonable estimate.
+Probability of default - defined as the empirically-based best estimate of the long-run average one-year default rate for the rating grade assigned to an obligor, capturing the average default experience for obligors in the rating grade over a mix of economic conditions sufficient to provide a reasonable estimate.

-Exposure at default ("EAD") - defined across various exposures types as:
+Exposure at default - defined across various exposures types as:

-- On-balance sheet (other than Over the Counter ("OTC") derivative, repo-style transactions or eligible margin loans) - the carrying value, less any allocated transfer risk reserve (and for available for sale securities, less unrealized gains, plus unrealized losses). - Off-balance sheet (other than OTC derivative repo-style transactions or eligible margin loans) the best estimate of net additions to outstanding amounts owed that are likely to occur over a one-year horizon, assuming the exposure were to go into default.
-For anything other than a loan commitment, line of credit, trade-related letter of credit or transaction-related contingency, EAD is the notional amount. - OTC derivative, repo-style transaction or eligible margin loan as defined by section 32 of Basel US Final Rule.
+- On-balance-sheet (other than Over-the-Counter ("OTC") derivative, repo-style transactions or eligible margin loans) the carrying value, less any allocated transfer risk reserve (and for available for sale securities, less unrealized gains, plus unrealized losses). - Off-balance-sheet (other than OTC derivative repo-style transactions or eligible margin loans) - the best estimate of net additions to outstanding amounts owed that are likely to occur over a one-year horizon, assuming the exposure were to go into default.
+For anything other than a loan commitment, line of credit, trade-related letter of credit or transaction-related contingency, EAD is the notional amount. - OTC derivative, repo-style transaction or eligible margin loan as defined by section 32 of the final rule adopted to implement Basel III in the United States.

-Loss given default ("LGD") - defined as the greater of:
+Loss given default - defined as the greater of:

-- An empirically-based best estimate of long-run default-weighted average economic loss, per dollar of EAD, that would be incurred if an obligor were to default within a one-year horizon over a mix of economic conditions; or - An empirically-based best estimate of the economic loss, per dollar of EAD that would be incurred if an obligor were to default within a one-year horizon during a period of economic downturn.
+- an empirically-based best estimate of long-run default-weighted average economic loss, per dollar of EAD, that would be incurred if an obligor were to default within a one-year horizon over a mix of economic conditions; or - an empirically-based best estimate of the economic loss, per dollar of EAD that would be incurred if an obligor were to default within a one-year horizon during a period of economic downturn.